Can Magnetic Forces Do Work?: Introduction

 \subsection{Models of Magnetic Dipoles}

 We will eventually show that magnetic forces can do work on certain kinds of magnetic dipoles.
-First, however, we should take a moment to explain why this claim might be in doubt.
+First, however, we should take a moment to explain why this claim has historically been questioned.

-Classical magnetic dipoles are typically modeled as \emph{composite} entities consisting of charged particles\textemdash that is, electric monopoles\textemdash moving around in current loops.
+According to the usual Ampère model, classical magnetic dipoles are \emph{composite} entities consisting of charged particles\textemdash that is, electric monopoles\textemdash moving around in current loops.
 For such a composite magnetic dipole, the textbook Lorentz force law \eqref{eq:LorentzForceLaw} makes clear that magnetic forces cannot do work.
-The simple reason is that the magnetic force $\vec F_{\textrm{mag}}$ on each electric monopole in a given current loop is proportional to the cross product $\vec v\crossprod\vec B_{\textrm{ext}}$ of the particle's velocity $\vec v\equiv d\vec x/dt$ and the external magnetic field $\vec B_{\textrm{ext}}$, so the magnetic force $\vec F_{\textrm{mag}}$ is always perpendicular to the particle's incremental displacements $d\vec x$.
-By its definition \eqref{eq:DefWork}, $W=\int d\vec x\dotprod\vec F$, work is equal to the dot product of force and incremental displacement, integrated over the full displacement.
-Because $d\vec x\dotprod\vec F_{\textrm{mag}}=0$, the work done by the magnetic force in this context always vanishes.\footnote{For more detailed examples, see Section~8.3 of \citep{Griffiths:2017ie}.}
+The simple reason is that the magnetic force $\vec F_{\textrm{mag}}$ on each electric monopole in a given current loop is proportional to the cross product $\vec v\crossprod\vec B_{\textrm{ext}}$ of the particle's velocity $\vec v\defeq d\vec X/dt$ and the external magnetic field $\vec B_{\textrm{ext}}$, so the magnetic force $\vec F_{\textrm{mag}}$ is always perpendicular to the particle's incremental displacements $d\vec X$.
+By its definition \eqref{eq:DefWork}, $W=\int d\vec X\dotprod\vec F$, work is equal to the dot product of force and incremental displacement, integrated over the full displacement.
+Because $d\vec X\dotprod\vec F_{\textrm{mag}}=0$, the work done by the magnetic force in this context always vanishes.\footnote{For more detailed examples, see Section~8.3 of \citep{Griffiths:2017ie}.}